philipperemy/amazon-reviews-scraper/README.md

 - https://www.amazon.co.uk

 ### Search based on a keyword.
 Example: iPhone

+- This keyword search will fetch products that match the keyword.
+For each product, comments are fetched and stored in `comments/{product_id}.json` (one file per product).

 ```
 python amazon_comments_scraper.py -s iPhone # will search iPhone on the region specified by AMAZON_BASE_URL and fetch many comments!
 ```